By ERIN BRICKER

 I still wasn’t quite satisfied with that annual price tag, so I also pursued supplemental reimbursement options, which some pharmaceutical companies offer for patients on specific medications.
-Remicade is made by Janssen, a company that offers the Remistart program, which reimburses enrolled patients for a portion of the costs of the medication.
-The Remistart website states that, “eligible patients pay just $5 per infusion.”
-Well apparently I wasn’t fully “eligible,” for the full reimbursement, but I did receive some funds out of this program, which made it worth the hassle.
+Remicade is made by Janssen, a company that offers the Remistart program.
+It is a financial assistance program that gives some commercially insured patients who cannot afford Remicade with rebates.
+For more information, try the website, RxHope.

 However, it was certainly not easy.
 At the time the reimbursement process was completely manual, requiring that the forms be submitted in hard copy via mail along with a hospital Explanation of Benefits (EOB), a document which details the services and medications received by the patient.

 In subsequent months, I did occasionally receive reimbursements for seemingly random sums of money and never understood the basis for these specific amounts.